Best For

 Sinkage Test

-The Winkbed EcoCloud has a moderate to deep level of sinkage.
+The Winkbed EcoCloud has a deep level of sinkage.
 In our tests, we measured 2.35” of pressure point sinkage.
 Technically, this puts it in the “deep” sinkage level, but only by 0.05”.
 The latex hybrid design creates a more generalized contour around the body.

 The level of sinkage is documented in the image below.